top of page

 Montana Fish Wildlife & Parks, Trail Stewardship Program.
 This project is in the Mud Creek area and includes OHV Trails that loop with existing road systems on the West Fork Ranger District, Bitterroot National Forest.

-Current status has been building 9 signs from steel posts that will be placed in the riding area and display map and riding information.
-Trapper Creek Job Corps did an excellent job with the welding and construction shops participating in the project!
+Current status - 9 sign boards have been placed in the riding area for maps and riding information.
+These will be completed in August.
+Trapper Creek Job Corps did an excellent job with the signs in their welding and construction shops!
 We have also started to clear existing old road segments to meet OHV standards.
 These roads were already approved in Travel Management.
 Once current litigation is resolved in the Mud Creek EA, we anticipate completing a parking area (existing location) with room to turn trailers around, and completing connectors for loops.
 We will continue with trail clearing in 2025.
+For now, the loops shown on the maps will be what is available and open.
+NEPA proposed connectors will be shown.
+Update 10/12/25: A huge shout out and thank you to the Trapper Creek Job Corps Trail Crew for assistance in trail clearing on 10/9/25.
+It was a pleasure to work with these crew members and nice work completed!

 bottom of page